 “Investing the time and money in a quality business valuation can make all the difference in the selling success,” says Mazar.
 “The initial preparations will take time, but an accurate business valuation that accounts for all aspects of the business will keep thousands of dollars in an owner’s pocket.”
 Mr. Mazar recommends using a firm that is actively involved in the day-to-day business of business selling, preferably a business brokerage firm or mergers and acquisitions firm.
 Many accounting firms also offer business valuations but Mazar notes, “they often do not have an in-depth understanding of market forces or industry trends.”

-American Fortune Business Sale Advisors is a nation-wide firm that provides services to “Minimize Risks When Selling a Business” in the areas Business Exit Planning, Business Sale and business valuation services.
-American Fortune Business Sale Advisors was founded by industry veteran Brian S. Mazar who developed a unique process that is sell-side driven.
+American Fortune Business Sale Consultants is a nation-wide firm that provides services to “Minimize Risks When Selling my Business” in the areas Business Exit Planning, Business Sale and business valuation services.
+American Fortune Business Sale Advisers was founded by industry veteran Brian S. Mazar who developed a unique process that is sell-side driven.
 This process makes Business Sale different from other business brokerage firms (business broker ideology).

-Why pay 10-12% commission to business brokers on the sale price of your business.
-The American Fortune Business Sale Advisor program goes far beyond conventional Merger & Acquisition Firm services.
-Contact the American Fortune Business Sale Advisors to learn the proper steps in selling a business and experience our help ,low prices and superior expertise and support, click here.
+Why pay up to 12% commission on the sale price of your business.
+The American Fortune Business Sale Adviser program goes far beyond conventional Merger & Acquisition Firm services.
+Contact the American Fortune Business Sale Advisers to learn the proper steps in selling a business and experience our help ,low prices and superior expertise and support, click here.